parmsam/quarto-excalidraw/README.md

 Then all you have to do is click the 🎨 Artist Palette Emoji button to toggle the Excalidraw canvas.
 Excalidraw is running locally in your specfic slides.
 Click on it again to return to your slides.

 Alternatively, you can use the shortcut key to toggle the Excalidraw canvas.
-The default shortcut key is ``\` (backtick).
+The default shortcut key is \` (backtick which is usually next to your 1 key).

 ```yaml
 title: "Excalidraw Example"